Creating Fantasy Maps With Gimp: Labelling

 - Open a Text box.
 It doesn't have to be near where your path is.
 Write in the text.

-- In the Tool Options choose your font, color, size and change it from Fixed to Dynamic.
+- In the Tool Options choose your font, colour, size and change it from Fixed to Dynamic.

 - Back on the Layers tab, select the main Text layer of your map.
-Choose the Paintbrush Tool and fill in the selection with the color of text you choose.
+Choose the Paintbrush Tool and fill in the selection with the colour of the text you choose.